Last updated on 21/10/2024

 Betty was the more dominant of the two fat ladies; she was always trying to keep Mavis in order.
 They were travelling with their husbands; two small, sheep-like men who were mere appendages to the over-bearing females.
 Mavis was in her late thirties and presented herself as being something of a clown; the teenagers viewed her as being loud-mouthed and rather stupid.
 To her, the world always appeared to be very nice.
 That is why she became the butt of everyone’s jokes.
 Both of them wore the most awful clothes – cheap cotton dresses printed with garish colours and flowery designs.
 Michael saw them as being like the fat, big-breasted women he saw on those postcards, sent to him from English holiday resorts, by his relatives.

 Richard appeared.
 Jane said, ‘Oh Richard!
 You do look brown!’
 He pulled over a white plastic chair and sat next to her.
 ‘Michael has just eaten a whole lobster,’ she told him.
 Richard was just about to make a sarcastic comment about Michael looking the same colour as the lobster when Jane said, ‘Oh and meet Pat.
 She arrived yesterday and she can speak Italian.’
-Richard lent across and shook hands with Pat.
+Richard leaned across and shook hands with Pat.
 ‘So then Richard.
 I hear you have been sunning yourself on the rocks all day.’

 ‘Yes.
 Going for the burn.
 I don’t want to get back without a tan.’